• Skip to primary navigation

 Tips for Dancers: Four Steps for Healthier Sleep

-Last updated on September 12, 2017 by Sozo Staff Leave a Comment
+Last updated on July 19, 2026 by The Studio Guide Staff Leave a Comment

 As a dancer, sleep is extremely important.
 Not only does it help you to be attentive and able to meet the physical demands of dance, but it also helps your body to remain healthy and able to perform well in the future.
 In addition to going to bed and getting up at regular times, allowing for your body to get enough hours of actual shut-eye, there are a few other things you can do in order to make sure you actually get the kind of healthy sleep which your body needs.